 When it comes to immersion blenders, many have the same features and accessories, so it can be hard to make the best overall pick.
 Braun MQ7035X 3-in-1 Immersion Blender won out in our eyes because of a few thoughtful design elements that stood out among the pack.
 The primary thing that stood out about this Braun model was its ACTIVEblade technology.
 It’s essentially a spring-loaded shock system built into the shaft that allows the blade to move up and down as you apply pressure, giving it a 250% more active cutting surface.
 Next is the Easy Smartspeed Technology, a one-button control panel that controls the desired power of the unit based on the pressure you apply.
 Although this takes some getting used to, it’s a really nice feature, especially when working with large batches.
 The patented POWERBell Plus features an extra milling blade to provide more slices per rotation, and at 500 watts, it’s powerful enough for almost any task.
 Coming with a whisk, food processing attachment, and blending cup, you get a lot of value for the price with this Braun immersion blender.

-At 1,000 watts, this immersion blender from Vavsea packs more power than many commercial-grade blenders yet is exceptionally quiet.
-This package provides you with a whisk, frother, blending cup, and food processing attachment which is more than most other brands offer.
+At 1,000 watts, this immersion blender from Vavsea packs more power than many commercial-grade blenders yet it is exceptionally quiet.
+This package provides you with a whisk, frother, blending cup, and food processing attachment, which is more than most other brands offer.
 This highly rated immersion blender comes at a reasonable price that won’t break the bank.

-If you’re thinking of starting your own restaurant, or soup kitchen, you may want to consider this industrial-strength immersion blender from Waring.
-Its 21-inch, removable stainless steel shaft lets you blend huge batches up to 200 quarts.
+If you’re thinking of starting your own restaurant or soup kitchen, you may want to consider this industrial-strength immersion blender from Waring.
+Its 21-inch removable stainless steel shaft lets you blend huge batches up to 200 quarts.
 At 750 watts and 5,000 to 18,000 RPMs, this beast can break down anything you throw its way.

 If you know blenders, you know a Vitamix is hard to beat.
 You’re always going to have to spend more on the Vitamix name, but in return, you get the peace of mind of knowing you purchased a quality piece of equipment that is built to last.
-Not only that, but they stand behind their products, offering a 3-year warranty.
+Not only that, but they stand behind their products, offering a three-year warranty.
 At this price point, we were a bit disappointed you don’t get any other handy attachments like some of the other models.
-But, what you do get is 625 watts of power, a built-in plastic pot/pan guard, and a top-mounted LED power meter.
+But what you do get is 625 watts of power, a built-in plastic pot/pan guard, and a top-mounted LED power meter.
 Another feature we loved with this immersion blender is how it shuts off automatically if you let go of the power button.
-This feature is great for preventing messes and saving fingers in the event you drop the blender.
+This feature is great for preventing messes and saving fingers if you drop the blender.

 This Control Grip Immersion Blender from Breville is dynamic enough to blend up more than just smoothies.
-Moreover, this model landed the “best for smoothies” award because of the enormous 42oz blending pitcher that is included with it, making it perfect for blending single or multiple smoothie portions.
+Moreover, this model landed the “best for smoothies” award because of the enormous 42-ounce blending pitcher that is included with it, making it perfect for blending single or multiple smoothie portions.
 Other blending cups that are included with other models don’t even come close to this capacity.
 The other thing that stood out about this blender was that it was, in our opinion, the most comfortable in your hand.